dxing97/libdiscord/BUILD.md

 but if you want to install libwebsockets with checkinstall, then you will have to compile checkinstall yourself.

+Works on sparc64 debian 4.13.4-1 with no issues currently.

 ### Quick build instructions for libwebsockets

 Get a copy of libwebsockets source from github.